Isham G. Harris: Secession and the Civil War

-The Union Army invaded Tennessee in November 1861 and had gained control of Nashville by February of the following year.
-Harris and the state legislature moved to Memphis, but after that city fell, Harris joined the staff of General Albert Sidney Johnston.
+The Union Army invaded Tennessee in November 1861 and had gained control of Nashville by February 1862.
+Harris and the state legislature moved to Memphis, but after that city fell Harris joined the staff of General Albert Sidney Johnston.
 At the Battle of Shiloh on April 6, Harris found Johnston slumping in his saddle and asked if he was wounded, to which Johnston replied "Yes, and I fear seriously."
 Harris and other staff officers moved the general to a small ravine and attempted to render aid, but Johnston died within a few minutes.
 Harris and the others secretly moved his body to Shiloh Church so as not to dampen the morale of Confederate troops.

 Harris spent the remainder of the war as an aide-de-camp on the staffs of various Confederate generals, among them Joseph E. Johnston, Braxton Bragg, John B. Hood, and P. G. T. Beauregard.
 Andrew Johnson was appointed military governor by President Lincoln in March 1862, though Harris was still recognized as governor by the Confederacy.
 In 1863, Tennessee's Confederates elected Robert L. Caruthers as a successor to Harris, but Caruthers never took office.
 Harris was still issuing edicts as governor as late as November 1864.